 It’s not uncommon for a baby or toddler to need a little wind-down time before they fall asleep, or a developmental change can also affect sleep for a short period of time.

-But, if you are finding yourself with a middle of the night dance party lasting for hours, or over an hour of messing around before falling asleep for naps or bedtime, a friendly sleep reminder may do the trick to get your child to go to sleep.
+But, if you find yourself with a middle-of-the-night dance party lasting for hours or over an hour of messing around before falling asleep for naps or bedtime, a friendly sleep reminder may trick your child to go to sleep.
 A sleep reminder can be a helpful tool in your tool belt.

 Who is a sleep reminder good for?

-- A baby or toddler who is an otherwise great sleeper but started messing around just recently.
+- A baby or toddler who is an otherwise great sleeper started messing around recently.